schmiatz/agave/docs/src/operations/guides/validator-failover.md

 ---

 A simple two machine instance failover method is described here, which allows you to:
-* upgrade your validator software with virtually no down time, and
+* Upgrade your validator software with virtually no down time, and
-* failover to the secondary instance when your monitoring detects a problem with the primary instance
+* Failover to the secondary instance when your monitoring detects a problem with the primary instance
 without any safety issues that would otherwise be associated with running two instances of your validator.

 You will need:
 * Two non-delinquent validator nodes
-* identities that are not associated with a staked vote account on both validators to use when not actively voting
+* Identities that are not associated with a staked vote account on both validators to use when not actively voting
 * Validator startup scripts both modified to use symbolic link as the identity
 * Validator startup scripts both modified to include staked identity as authorized voter

 ## Setup

-### Generating a unstaked Secondary Identity
+### Generating an Unstaked Secondary Identity

-Both validators need to have secondary identities to assume when not actively voting.
+Both validators need to have secondary (unstaked) identities to assume when not actively voting.
-You can generate these unstaked identities on each of your validators like so:
+You can generate these secondary identities on each of your validators like so:
 ```
 solana-keygen new -s --no-bip39-passphrase -o unstaked-identity.json
 ```